VimsecAu/kb/m365/baselines/exo.md

 that were already delivered to users are also scanned and removed.

 Using Microsoft Defender for this purpose is not required.
-However, the solution selected by an agency should offer services comparable to those offered by Microsoft.
-If the agency uses Microsoft Defender to implement malware scanning, see the following policies of the CISA M365 Security Configuration Baseline for Defender for Office 365 for additional guidance.
+However, the solution selected by an company should offer services comparable to those offered by Microsoft.
+If the company uses Microsoft Defender to implement malware scanning, see the following policies of the CISA M365 Security Configuration Baseline for Defender for Office 365 for additional guidance.

 - [MS.DEFENDER.1.2v1 \| CISA M365 Security Configuration Baseline for Defender for Office 365](./defender.md#msdefender12v1)